mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/security.md

 ## Escaping custom attributes and getters

-Every object attribute or getter method used for template purposes should have its escape type defined through the static //$casting// array.
+Every object attribute or getter method used for template purposes should have its escape type defined through the static *$casting* array.
 Caution: Casting only applies when using values in a template, not in PHP.

 PHP: